Tuesday, 30 April 2024

 Peated around 12 ppm

-In 2022, the distillery is launching this Sherry Wood range, which will comprise a total of 5 whiskies released annually, all finished in different casks and reduced to 55°.
+In 2022, the distillery launched this Sherry Wood range, which would comprise a total of 5 whiskies released annually, all finished in different casks and reduced to 55°.
 After Sherry Pedro Ximénez, this is Sherry Palo Cotrtado.
 The liquid first spent 6 years in Bourbon Refill Barrels, before being transferred to Palo Cortado Sherry casks for a further four years.
 The result is a limited edition of 10,200 bottles, which sold out as quickly as it appeared.

 Let's Taste It :